Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 The team decided to choose a current topic that the entire world faces and deals with, including the health sector, the industrial sector, even the agricultural sector or even the academic sector.
 COVID-19 has shown its presence on anyone's lifes.

 Our approach will be focused on our country: Mexico.
-With the purpose of finding interesting information for us wich might lead us to a deeper analysis.
+With the purpose of finding interesting information for us which might lead us to a deeper analysis.

 The main justification of the election of such topic, is that the data can be found online due to different sectors that provide API's with the registered data related to this pandemia.
 Or at least that was we tought.